What is a local native plant?

-Local native plants have adapted to local soil, rainfall and climate conditions over thousands of years.
-These plants are an important part of the environment and offer many benefits, including:
+Local native plants are adapted to local soil, rainfall and climate conditions.
+They are an important part of the environment and offer many benefits, including:

 - low nutrient and water requirements due to being adapted to local conditions